tobalsan/gojekyll/README.md

 ### Create a page

-    $ rake page name="my-new-page.md"
+Same as post:

-Notice here, the argument is the file name, as opposed to the post creation where we specify a title.
-Thus, use a sluggish name (i.e no spaces or fancy characters).
+    $ rake page title="My wonderful page"

 ### Launch Jekyll preview server and compass watch

     $ rake watch

-This will launch both `compass watch` to check for any css modification, and `jekyll --auto --server` so you can preview your change at `http://localhost:4000` while having Jekyll watch for anyc change you make in your source code.
+This will launch both `compass watch` to check for any css modification, and `jekyll build && jekyll serve --watch` so you can preview your change at `http://localhost:4000` while having Jekyll watch for anyc change you make in your source code.

 ## Deployment